-Throughout 2020/21 Council has continued to lead the Community Planning process in partnership with a wide range of community, voluntary and statutory partners.
-Covid-19 changed the priorities for community planning partners within this period.
+Throughout 2021/22 Council have continued to lead the Community Planning process in partnership with a wide range of community, voluntary and statutory partners.
+COVID-19 changed the priorities for community planning partners within this period.
 From late March 2020 an emergency response was put in place and the collaboration of statutory, voluntary and community partners was community planning in action.
 In this period normal community planning activity was parked.
-As we moved to recovery, partners refocused efforts to address the impact of Covid and also picked up on existing projects to continue progress.
-Examples of the Covid response projects in collaboration with community planning partners included; Food Box distribution, Chilled Meals project, MEA helpline, Rural Door to Door scheme, Text alert scheme, Response and Recovery grant scheme and Slow Cooker scheme.
-Much work continues on addressing financial, food and digital poverty and working to address the mental health crisis through our projects such as Take 5, which raises awareness of the importance of emotional well being.
+As we moved to recovery partners refocused efforts to address the impact of COVID and also picked up on existing projects to continue progress.

+Examples of the COVID-19 response projects in collaboration with community planning partners included; Food Box distribution, Chilled Meals project, MEA helpline, Rural Door to Door scheme, Text alert Scheme, Response and Recovery grant Schemes, Slow Cooker Scheme.
+Much work continues on addressing financial, food and digital poverty and working to address the mental health crisis through our projects such as Take 5.